Blog-Reference and Blog-Reference

 Political economics is not only cargo cult science but ― intentionally or unintentionally does not matter ― political fraud: “In order to tell the politicians and practitioners something about causes and best means, the economist needs the true theory or else he has not much more to offer than educated common sense or his personal opinion.”
 (Stigum)

-Economists are supposed to deliver knowledge (= episteme) but produce since 200+ years scientifically worthless political opinion (= doxa).
+Economists are supposed to deliver knowledge (= episteme) but produce for 200+ years scientifically worthless political opinion (= doxa).
 To sell opinion under the label of science is a fraud.

 MMT is a case in point.
 Bill Mitchell criticizes mainstream economics in its incarnation of New Zealand’s TOP party.
 All his arguments are accurate, except when it comes to the theoretical underpinning of MMT policy proposals.